babneek/career-guru/README.md

 ## 🚀 Features
 - Predicts career options based on user-entered skills using a trained ML model
-- **NEW:** Suggests career options using the Mistral LLM API for more creative, generative recommendations
+- **NEW:** Suggests career options using the Mistral LLM via OpenRouter API for more creative, generative recommendations
 - Uses Label Encoding and a classification model for prediction
 - Interactive frontend built using Streamlit
 - Simple and intuitive UI for user interaction